How we prepare students for university success

-Mr Dusza is the Future University Success Co-ordinator (FUSC) at Claremont High School.
-He has the aim of encouraging all students to aspire to go to the very best universities, as well as supporting them to develop the skills necessary to make successful applications to study there.
+The Future University Success (FUSC) programme at Claremont High School has the aim of encouraging all students to aspire to go to the very best universities, as well as supporting them to develop the skills necessary to make successful applications to study there.

 During Years 10 and 11, students will receive advice and information about making an informed choice about the subjects and qualifications they study in the sixth form.
 Trips to university taster days or master classes are organised.
 Students have visited King’s College London, UCFB at Wembley and Oxford University in recent years.

 All students in Year 12 and Year 13 receive updates with a range of free opportunities open to sixth form students, including taster lectures, master classes, summer schools and careers’ fairs.
 Our students have attended summer schools, taster days, master classes and shadowing schemes at a range of universities, including St Mary’s, Queen Mary University, Oxford and Cambridge.
 Students are encouraged to take responsibility for planning and organising these activities so they can make an informed choice about what they do after completing Year 13.

 We support our students who have the best academic results at GCSE and/or clear potential to do extremely well at A-level from the beginning of Year 12.
 Students visit Oxford or Cambridge in the autumn term to both inspire them and educate them about what they need to do to reach the very best universities.

 In Year 13, students receive regular updates to support them completing their UCAS application.
 As well as the support from the UCAS team, students can drop in to see Mr Burns, UCAS Co-ordinator, and get feedback on their personal statements.
 Claremont’s bespoke system ensures that students’ references and personal statements are of the highest quality.
 We encourage all of our students to aspire to the very best universities, and we use the offers they receive to motivate them to be as academically successful as possible.